metalll/ios-simple-voice-app-tutorial/README.md

 ## Problems

-If you are running into problems, there are a couple of easy things you can check:
+If you are running into problems, there are a couple of easy ways to troubleshoot.

 *   Make sure application key and secret are correct.
 Do you have a provisioning profile set?
 *   If it still doesn't work, email me at [christian@sinch.com](mailto:christian@sinch.com) to ask questions.

 ## Add logging